Alumhurst Road

 The following plans were approved by BCP council in April 2023.
 They have been designed to minimise impacts on the surrounding areas.
 Local neighbours, patients and their representatives, staff and partners all provided input and feedback on our designs prior to planning approval.

-There are already Children and Adolescent Mental Health Services (CAMHS) provided at Alumhurst, with 28 in-patient beds, 10 of which are for young people aged 12-18 years who have acute mental health difficulties.
+There are already Children and Adolescent Mental Health Services (CAMHS) provided at Alumhurst, within a eight-bed unit for young people aged 12-18 years who have acute mental health difficulties.

 It is vital for patient care that the new CAMHS Psychiatric Intensive Care Unit (PICU) is co-located with existing services, so it can provide care for young people with mental health difficulties significant enough to need a secure environment and 24-hour support.